 The goal of this assignment is for you to have the experience of being the investigator and seek connections between primary sources, instead of reading other people's interpretations.
-Read through the assignment prompt provided by your instructor in Quercus and remember these key requirements and contact your TA or librarian for help.
+Choose a topic or resource format that Interest YOU!

 "A primary source is a document that was created at the time of the event or subject you've chosen to study, or by people who were observers of, or participants in that event or topic." - E.H.
 Brown - Writing about History, UofT Writing Advice